A memorial to five police officers killed in a coach crash could be created as part of redevelopments to a major roundabout.

 PCs David Bulleyment, Eric Renshaw and Colin Ross, WPC Lillian Sullivan and WPS Elizabeth Burton all lost their lives when their vehicle overturned in the Newton Hill area of Wakefield in May 1978.

 The coach had been carrying the officers and dozens of their colleagues to a Police Federation conference in Blackpool.
 Another 23 were injured.

 Now, more than four decades on, plans have been put forward to redevelop Newton Bar roundabout, which is used by around 35,000 motorists a day travelling between Wakefield and Leeds.

 Provided the scheme gets planning permission, Wakefield Council has indicated it intends to build a lasting tribute to the five officers on the site.

 That proposal has received wholehearted backing from the West Yorkshire Police Federation, who are keen to ensure their departed colleagues are remembered.

 Federation chairman Brian Booth said: “We have been talking to the council about this and we think it’s a fantastic idea.
 We’re fully supportive of it.

-Discussing the proposed plans at a council Cabinet meeting on Tuesday morning, Councillor Matthew Morley said it was right that the officers be "honoured" with a memorial.
+Discussing the proposed plans at a council Cabinet meeting this morning, Coun Matthew Morley said it was right that the officers be “honoured” with a memorial.